magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 ![Page Builder Content Types](../images/panel-horizontal.png)

-## Quote content type
+## The Quote

-Here's an example of three Quote control instances rendered in three-columns on the Admin stage:
+Here are three examples of three Quote control instances rendered in three-columns on the Admin stage:

 ![QuoteTypeDisplay](../images/QuoteTypeDisplay.png)